-PA7231Z Concert Choir (bi-weekly): For an option that meets twice a week opposite your PE course, please use the course.
+PA7231Z Concert Choir - Curriculum A (biweekly/year-long) Grade 9

+For an option for grade 9 students that meets twice a week opposite your PE course, please use the course.

 PA7223Z Chorale - Curriculum A

 This choir is open to anyone in grades 10-12 with no audition requirements.
 We learn healthy singing techniques, a variety of music literature and repertoire, and perform in concerts.
 The students sing daily to give practice to these techniques, learn to sight read, learn basic theory and perform in concerts to expand their musical experience.
 Attendance at all performances is a requirement of this course.